-Notice is hereby given that an annual and special meeting (the "Meeting") of the shareholders ("Shareholders") of Zenyatta Ventures Ltd. (the "Corporation") will be held at the Toronto Board of Trade, 77 Adelaide Street West, Toronto, Ontario M5X 1C1, on September 29, 2016 at 4:00 p.m.
-(Toronto time), for the following purposes:
+Notice is hereby given that an annual and special meeting (the "Meeting") of the shareholders ("Shareholders") of Zenyatta Ventures Ltd. (the "Corporation") will be held at the Marriott Downtown at Toronto Eaton Centre, 525 Bay Street, Toronto, ON M5G 2L2, Salon 4 & 5 on September 27, 2018 at 4:00 pm (Toronto time), for the following purposes:

-- 1. to receive and consider the financial statements of the Corporation for the year ended March 31, 2016 and the report of the auditors thereon; - 2. to appoint McGovern, Hurley, Cunningham, LLP, Chartered Accountants as the auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration; - 3. to elect the directors of the Corporation for the ensuing year; - 4. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution to approve, for the ensuing year, the Corporation's incentive stock option plan that was adopted on August 1, 2010; and - 5. to transact such other business as may properly come before the Meeting or any adjournments or postponements thereof.
+- 1. to receive and consider the financial statements of the Corporation for the year ended March 31, 2018 and the report of the auditors thereon; - 2. to consider and, if thought advisable, to pass an ordinary resolution, to ratify confirm and approve a new advance notice by-law No. 2; - to appoint UHY McGovern Hurley, LLP, Chartered Accountants as the auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration; - 4. to elect the directors of the Corporation for the ensuing year; - 5. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution to approve, for the ensuing year, the Corporation's incentive stock option plan that was adopted on August 1, 2010; - 6. to consider and, if deemed advisable, to pass, with or without variation, a special resolution authorizing the Board of directors of the Corporation, in its sole discretion to change the name of the Corporation to Zenyatta Graphene Solutions Ltd. or such other name as the Board of directors of the Corporation may determine; and - 7. to transact such other business as may properly come before the Meeting or any adjournments or postponements thereof.